 With both of these programs on track to meet the statutory requirement to obligate all of the funds by the end of this Fiscal Year, and second round of applications currently under review, it is alarming that a proposal would be made to rescind some of this funding.
 Organizations, companies, and communities across America that have decided to apply dedicated time and precious resources to seek an award based on the availability of funds.
-Their efforts were quite substantial with RUS's own estimates that it takes nearly 400 hours to complete the two steps of the application process and NTIA's estimated response time for step two of their application is 170 hours.
+These efforts were quite substantial - with RUS's own estimates that it takes nearly 400 hours to complete the two steps of the application process and NTIA's estimating 170 hours to respond to the second step of their application.
 Applicants made business decisions to pursue grants or loans based upon the amounts of funding available and their chance of success - chances that would be significantly reduced by removing \$602 million from these programs.
-It stands to reason that had the funding pool been www.tiaonline.org 10 G Street, NE, Suite 550 Washington, DC 20002 Tel: +1.202.346.3240 Fax: +1.202.346.3241 smaller at the onset some applicants may not have dedicated the time and resources to apply knowing that the competition would be even stronger.
+It stands to reason that had the funding pool been smaller at the onset some applicants may not have dedicated the time and resources to apply knowing that the competition would be even stronger.